 Bribery is pervasive, and corruption is endemic at every level of the state and economy.
 A functioning, modern, and independent judiciary does not exist.
 The ruling Workers’ Party, the Korean People’s Army, and members of the cabinet run companies that compete to earn foreign exchange.
 Almost all property belongs to the state.
 Government control extends even to chattel property (domestically produced goods and all imports and exports).

 No effective tax system is in place.
-The government commands and dictates almost every part of the economy.
+The government commands almost every part of the economy.
 The government sets production levels for most products, and state-owned industries account for nearly all GDP.
 The state directs all significant economic activity.
 Large military spending further drains scarce resources.
 Despite the state’s attempts to crack down on them, black markets have grown.

 The state continues to regulate the economy heavily through central planning.
 As the main source of employment, the state determines wages.
 It also tightly controls the labor market and the movement of people.
 The botched currency reform in 2009 has disrupted already fragile monetary stability.
 North Korea receives extensive food and energy subsidies from China.
 Its monetary regime is completely controlled, and prices are politically determined.

 North Korea is isolated from the global economy.
 International trade and investment are tightly controlled by the government.
 Multilateral sanctions on North Korea further restrict trade and investment.
 Limited foreign participation in the economy is allowed through special economic zones where investment is approved on a case-by-case basis.
 The financial sector is completely controlled by the state.